ChrisBrooksbank/DigiStandards/CSharp.md

 	* meta data
 	* partial views
 * Inject service classes into controller constructors using structuremap
+* Ensure that any LINQ resolves to SQL i.e. that it does not generate in memory processing
+*

 ## Other
 * Define new Attribute descendants where appropiate e.g. to encode data relating to a enumeration value